konflux-ci/architecture/architecture/integration-service.md

 **Composite Pipeline** - This is the pipeline run that runs if two or more Components have completed and passed their Component pipeline concurrently so that they should be tested together.

-**Global Candidate List** - The list of all Component digest that have passed individual component testing.
+**Global Candidate List** - The list of all Component digest that is updated after snapshot is created for an image built by build pipelineRun.
 This can be retrieved from the Application to see what Components it is made of and then querying each of the Components `spec.containerImage`.

 **Snapshot** -  The custom resource that contains the list of all Components of an Application with their Component Image digests.
 Once created, the list of Components with their images is immutable.
 The Integration service updates the status of the resource to reflect the testing outcome.